 I know that some people will argue with me to the death on this issue.
 I won't allow myself to be drawn into long debates (I'm entitled to my opinion just as you are) but I will present my own arguments here.
 Agree with me or not, decide for yourself.

 This discussion requires a little more history.
-Back in 2001, Jed Margolin released into the public domain a schematic drawing along with a verbal description intended to represent the functionality of the Atari AVG chip.
-For obvious reasons, the schematic became popular among arcade enthusiasts because it apparently gave them all of the information required to actually build a working circuit.
+Back in 2001, Jed Margolin released into the public domain a schematic drawing along with a verbal description intended to represent the functionality of the AVG section of a new game that he had worked on (Tomcat) but was never released.
+He did not claim that it represented exactly what was inside the original Atari AVG chip used in the first 6 games.
+There are some functional differences.
+For obvious reasons, the schematic became popular among arcade enthusiasts because it apparently gave them all of the information required to actually build a working circuit that could possibly replace the AVG chip.
 Since then, a number of TTL circuit boards based entirely on this schematic have been produced.
 Some of these I have listed in a following section below.

 Before I continue, I want to say that any statements that I make with respect to Jed's schematic are made with total objectivity and are not intended to be critical of Jed personally or his skills in any way whatsoever.
 I greatly appreciate Jed's long history of excellent contributions to the world of arcade enthusiasts and have great respect for anyone who makes an effort to provide everyone with useful practical information that can be used to help preserve our classic games and to provide insight towards developing improvements and repair solutions.
 I personally have learned a great deal over the years by reading Jed's many documents.